Matt Wood flying a plane.

 Tell me a little about yourself.

 For many years, my primary hobby was playing music.
 I'm a bass player (progressive rock and jazz, preferably), but also play guitar reasonably well.
-I also enjoy woodworking and bicycling, but lately I fulfilled a lifelong dream and earned my private pilot license.
+I also enjoy woodworking, bicycling, and cooking, but lately I fulfilled a lifelong dream and earned my private pilot license.
 I purchased the plane that our own Dr. Kent Montgomery built but wasn't flying much anymore.
 The paint job he did is just fantastic.
 I get compliments everywhere I go.
-The plane is a two-seater, and my partner and I like to travel far and wide for sunset flights, the proverbial $100 hamburger (or BBQ), or visiting friends in New Mexico or Colorado.
+The plane is a two-seater, and my partner and I like to travel far and wide for sunset flights, the proverbial $100 hamburger (or BBQ), or visiting family and friends in Louisiana, New Mexico, or Colorado.
 Our flight time is usually 1/3 the drive time, which puts mountains within reach for a weekend trip.
 She also dreamed of learning to be a pilot, so it's fun to learn together.
-The plane is aerobatic rated, so my next goal is to get comfortable making loops and rolls.
-Turning the plane upside down is a thrill, but something that needs to be done with preparation and study beforehand!
+We also do a lot of traveling (using commercial aviation) with recent trips to the Pacific Northwest, Atlantic Northeast, Patagonia, and the Galápagos Islands.

 Educational Background